-David Birnie, MD, is staff cardiac electrophysiologist and Director of the Arrhythmia Service at the University of Ottawa Heart Institute.
-He is also Director, Clinical Research, Division of Cardiology at the University of Ottawa Heart Institute and Associate Professor in the Division of Cardiology, Department of Medicine, at the University of Ottawa.
-Dr. Birnie leads the Ottawa region strategic research Innovation Cluster on Atrial Fibrillation.
+David Birnie, MD, is a staff cardiac electrophysiologist, Vered Chair, and the division head of Cardiology at the University of Ottawa Heart Institute.
+He is a full professor in the Division of Cardiology, Department of Medicine, at the University of Ottawa, where he is cross-appointed to the School of Epidemiology and Public Health, Faculty of Medicine.
+Dr. Birnie co-leads the Ottawa Region strategic research Innovation Cluster on Arrhythmias.

-To date, he has been involved in over 385 peer-reviewed presentations, publications, and book chapters.
-In 2014, Dr. Birnie was awarded the University of Ottawa Heart Institute’s Clinical Science Investigator of the Year award.
+To date, he has been involved in over 500 peer-reviewed presentations, publications, and book chapters.
+In 2014, Dr. Birnie was awarded the University of Ottawa Heart Institute’s Clinical Science Investigator of the Year award and the Global Achievement Award in 2016.
+In 2018 he was awarded the prestigious University of Ottawa Department of Medicine Mentorship Award.
 Dr. Birnie has been an invited speaker at major international conferences including the American Heart Association, Heart Rhythm Society and the Canadian Cardiovascular Society meeting.
 He has managed to combine work with his major hobby, serving as cardiologist for the Medical Advisory Committee of the Canadian Soccer Association.

-Dr. Birnie is the Director of the Arrhythmia Service at UOHI.
+Dr. Birnie heads the Division of Cardiology at the UOHI.
 His clinical focus is on all aspects of cardiac electrophysiology including arrhythmia pharmacotherapy and radiofrequency ablation of simple and complex arrhythmias including atrial fibrillation.
+He also co-leads the cardiac sarcoidosis clinic and program.
 He also has a major clinical interest in all aspects of implantation and follow-up of device therapy for arrhythmias.
 This includes pacemakers, implantable cardioverter defibrillators (ICD) and cardiac resynchronization therapy (CRT).

-Dr. Birnie’s major ongoing research interests are selection and optimization of CRT for heart failure patients, investigating optimal strategies for stroke reduction around device surgery and cardiac sarcoidosis.
+Dr. Birnie’s major ongoing research interests are cardiac sarcoidosis, selection and optimization of CRT for heart failure patients, investigating optimal strategies for stroke reduction after AF ablation.

 - Birnie DH, Healey JS, Essebag V. Management of anticoagulation around pacemaker and defibrillator surgery.
 Circulation.
 2014 May 20;129(20):2062-5